-It is important to follow the advice of emergency services, stay calm and help others if possible, and watch for hazards.
+No matter where you are when an earthquake happens, it is important to follow the advice of emergency services, stay calm, watch for hazards and help others if possible.

 If an earthquake strikes and you are indoors:

-- Do not use matches, candles or any flame, broken gas lines and fire do not mix
+- Do not use matches, candles or any kind of flame, as there may be leaking gas.

 - Keep well clear of buildings and other structures, power lines, trees and vehicles

 - If in a vehicle, stop in an open area and listen to your car radio for advice

 - If trapped, do not move about or kick up dust, cover your mouth with a handkerchief or clothing

 - Tap on a pipe or wall so rescuers can locate you, shout only as a last resort as shouting can cause you to inhale dangerous amounts of dust.

 - If you experience strong shaking for more than 30 seconds, move away from the beach

 - If the strong shaking lasts longer than 60 seconds, go to higher ground.